andrew2984/Bootcamp-Capstones/README.md

 Aspects of OOP is showcased in this inventory management program as I instantiated new show objects based on a text file containing information.
 Additional features such as adding, searching, restocking shoes were part of the criteria.

 ## Capstone 5
-The final capstone project utilised SQLite to create a relational database with basic features.
+The final capstone project utilised SQLite to create a relational database in the form of a bookstore with traditional features.

 Beyond these major bootcamp projects, I want to highlight a few other minor projects that showcases my understanding.